-When I was little, pizza was for most people, something they ate in Italy.
+Pizza was something they only ate in Italy when I was little.
 I was in the only family I knew of that had pizza-making parents and the only pizza I knew of was the one with tomato, anchovies and olives.
-My mother started making it already in 1968, two years before Peppes opened his very first restaurant in Norway.
-She even used the hitherto unknown ingredient garlic.
+My mother started making it already in 1968, a full two years before Peppes opened its very first restaurant in Norway.
+She even used the until then, unknown ingredient garlic.
 I thought this pizza was absolutely delicious and I still think so.

-After talking to my family about this amazing pizza for several years, I finally took the challenge from my sons and made it for them.
-There was absolutely no success and I had to eat it alone, after the others had threatened the piece they had supplied themselves with.
-I have gradually come to understand that I had highly developed and adult taste buds as a child.
+After talking to my family about this amazing pizza for years, I finally accepted the challenge from my sons and made it for them.
+It was absolutely no success and I had to eat it alone, after the others had wolfed down the morsel they had provided.
+I guess I eventually understood that I had particularly developed and mature taste buds as a child.

 I eventually discovered that pizza can be varied endlessly.
 It can be anything from advanced varieties, with lots of preparations, to the simplest simple, with leftovers you find in the fridge and baked-in varieties.
 I have some favorites, including Thai pizza, pizza with four cheeses and Italian pizza on the grill with bacon and arugula.

 Pizza base is so quick and easy to make, that there is no reason to use anything other than homemade.
 You can find the recipe for pizza base HERE .